-Since puberty, according to my BMI, I've been "overweight."
-When I was 19, I started reading about what "healthy" food looked like.
+Since puberty, according to my BMI, I’ve been “overweight.”
+When I was 19, I started reading about what “healthy” food looked like.
 I started restricting what I ate.
 Food had to be organic.
 Homemade.
 Sustainable.
-If I failed to achieve those, I felt ashamed.
-I lost weight and I told myself it was just a byproduct of being "healthy."
-Eventually, I found my way back to normal eating.
-Thinness didn't come with me.
-If I could go back and talk to that version of me, here's what I'd like to tell her.
+If I failed to achieve those “clean eating” goals, I felt ashamed.
+I lost weight and I told myself it was just a byproduct of being “healthy.”
+Eventually, I found my way back to normal eating — and thinness didn’t come with me.
+If I could go back and talk to that version of me, here’s what I’d like to tell her.

 I know you want me to congratulate you.
 You’re thin!
 You’ve won the fight against your body.
 You want me to say your persistence, passion and drive have gotten you here.
 You’ve learned to cook, learned where your food comes from, stopped eating “junk.”
 After years of viewing food as an enemy, you are trying to feed yourself well by learning which foods are poison.
 This is the right way to starve, you think, though you wouldn’t call it that.

 But here is what I want you to know: I will love you when you get fat again.

 Being thin, you feel strangely at home.
 You feel like you can swim through the world unnoticed, less cumbersome.
 Clothes are easier to find.
 You’ve stopped thinking that people look at your body to consider the ways they would change it.
 People tell you how good you look.
 People have, for the first time in your life, called you petite.
 Your body is no longer “too much.”
 You are feeling a dogmatic kind of certainty, like you’ve mastered the animal within you.